5 Tips for Setting-Up your ADHD Child for Success in the New School Year

 Parent: What can help you reach those goals?

-Child: I can ask for help when I am stuck, and I can do my math first.
+Child: I can ask for help when I am stuck I can do my math first and not wait

-Child: You can help me get organized in the beginning, and check in.
+Child: You can help me get organized in the beginning, and check in every few minutes.

 Goals could include: